chuanconggao/extratools/README.md

 ### [`seqtools`](https://github.com/chuanconggao/extratools/blob/master/extratools/seqtools.py)

 Tools for matching sequences (including strings), with or without gaps allowed between matching items.
+Note that empty sequence is always a sub-sequence of any other sequence.

 - `findsubseq(a, b)` returns the first position where `a` is a sub-sequence of `b`, or `-1` when not found.